Grim-/OutwardSuperSimpleExample/README.md

 In terms of mechanics, they wanted to check that whenever the player dodges, if they have any stacks of their custom Status Effect named "Permafrost" and remove it.

+So we need to create a MonoBehaviour that we add to the PlayerGameObject and it listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.